AntoineHo6/Binary-Decision-Tree/README.md

 # Binary-Decision-Tree
 ![alt text](https://github.com/InsaneBepis/Binary-Decision-Tree/blob/master/binary%20tree.PNG)

 Asks questions until it comes up with an answers.
+If it's wrong, it will ask the user for the right answer with a new question to distinguish it.
 Implemented with my own Binary Tree.
-When you quit, it saves the new questions and answers that the user added whenever the tree was wrong.
+When you quit, it saves the new tree in a text file as shown below:

-Save text file:
 ![alt text](https://github.com/InsaneBepis/Binary-Decision-Tree/blob/master/binary%20tree%20save.PNG)